marcelojsilva/chat-copilot/CONTRIBUTING.md

-# Contributing to Copilot Chat
+# Contributing to Chat AI

-You can contribute to Copilot Chat with issues and pull requests (PRs).
+You can contribute to Chat AI with issues and pull requests (PRs).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing code is greatly appreciated.